in2code-de/powermail/Documentation/Faq/Index.rst

 --------------------------------------------------------------------------------

 You can change following settings for the mail to the receiver and to the sender completely via TypoScript.
-See TypoScript Main Template for details.
+See :ref:`mainTypoScript` for details.

 - email